JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 ```

 This is wasteful when dimensions get large, so Julia provides [`broadcast`](@ref), which expands
-singleton dimensions in陣列(array)arguments to match the corresponding dimension in the other array
+singleton dimensions in陣列arguments to match the corresponding dimension in the other array
 without using extra memory, and applies the given function elementwise:

 ```julia-repl